docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                 }
                 ```

-                Last but not least, the `ports` section in the `Deployment` needs to be changed:
+                Last but not least, the `ports` section in the `Deployment` needs to be changed.
+The following ports have to be added:

                 ```yaml
                 - name: smtp-proxy
+                  # not 10025 in this example due to a possible clash with Amavis
-                  containerPort: 10025
+                  containerPort: 12525
                   protocol: TCP
                 - name: imap-proxy
                   containerPort: 10143